open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/Grafana/README.rst.txt

 #.
 Ensure that the endpoint of the publisher, that you want to subscribe to, is mentioned in the **Subscribers** section of the `config <https://github.com/open-edge-insights/ts-grafana/blob/master/config.json>`_ file.
 #.
 On the **Home Dashboard** page, on the left corner, click the Dashboards icon.
 #.
 Click the **Manage Dashboards** tab, to view the list of all the preconfigured dashboards.
 #.
-Select **EII Video and Time Series Dashboard**\ , to view multiple panels with topic names of the subscriber as the panel names along with a time-series panel named ``Time Series``.
+Select **Open EII Video and Time Series Dashboard**\ , to view multiple panels with topic names of the subscriber as the panel names along with a time-series panel named ``Time Series``.
 #.
 Hover over the topic name.
 The panel title will display multiple options.
 #.
 Click **View** to view the subscribed frames for each topic.

 .. note::

    #.
-The only supported browser for Grafana support for video usecase is **Google Chrome**.
+The only supported browser for Grafana support for video use case is **Google Chrome**.
    #.
 Changing gridPos for the video frame panels is prohibited since these values are altered internally to support multi instance.
    #.
 Grafana does not support visualization for GVA, CustomUDF streams
    #.
 Grafana currently supports running a maximum number of **12 streams** only.